tajmone/PBCodeArcProto/_assets/MODULARIZATION_NOTES.md

 ## Error Tracker

+- [`mod_Errors.pbi`][mod_Errors]

+This module (`Err::`) tracks and handles all errors encountered during the processing stage of the project (validation, extraction, conversion, etc.).
+Every module that takes part in the Archiv processing should report errors to this module and let the module handle them.

+- `Err::TrackError(ErrMessage.s)` — signal an error and carry on.
+- `Err::Abort(ErrorMsg.s, ErrorType)` — signal a fatal error and request aborting processing the Archiv.

+When requesting `Abort()`, the passed `ErrorType` should be one of the following

+- `Err::#FATAL_ERR_GENERIC` (default if none specified)
+- `Err::#FATAL_ERR_INTERNAL` — error due to App internals.
+- `Err::#FATAL_ERR_FILE_ACCESS` — App can't get access to file resources.
+- `Err::#FATAL_ERR_PANDOC` — any blocking error related to pandoc.

+Before Aborting, the Error Tracker will ensure that any statistics gathered so far are printed in the final report, so that the user can be made aware of all problems encountred (and not just the last one, which halted processing).

 Error tracking should be handled by an independent module.
 Currently, the __Check Project Integrity__ step is independent of the error tracker: the former only detects errors before the processing stage, and its found errors are not tracked by the error tracker for the final report as this would created duplicate entries.
 Nevertheless, if some data structures and/or functionality of the tracker could also be used by the Project Integrity checker it would be better (but it shouldn't affect the report).

 The error tracker is intended to gather statistics of any errors encountered during the actual processing of the project, in order to present a detailed report at the end.
 The way errors are stored should be independent of their final representation (ie: the app's GUI, the debug window, or a log file).